svsairevanth12/SpeakMCP/README.md

 ### Debug logging

-You can enable targeted debug logs for LLM calls and MCP tool calls during development.
+You can enable targeted debug logs for LLM calls, MCP tool calls, and keybind handling during development.

 Run dev with CLI flags (recommended):